Buy Bitcoin in the United States

 - Deposit funds into your Coinbase wallet

-- Choose Bitcoin from the buy and sell tab
+- Choose Bitcoin from the “Buy and Sell” tab

-- Enter the amount of Bitcoin you’d like to purchase and click buy BTC
+- Enter the amount of Bitcoin you’d like to purchase and click “Buy BTC”

-- Bitcoin legal status in the US
+- Bitcoin’s legal status in the US

-- Bitcoin popularity in the US
+- Bitcoin’s popularity in the US

 - Bitcoin communities in the US

-- Buy Bitcoin in the US exchanges
+- Buy Bitcoin on US-based exchanges

-- Buy Bitcoin in International exchanges
+- Buy Bitcoin on International exchanges

 - Bitcoin ATMs in the US

 Bitcoin gets a mixed reception in the US, with regulation tightening on cryptocurrency companies.
-Whilst it is legal and subject to the same taxes as any other currency, many companies have complained about confusing regulations.
+Whilst it is legal and subject to the same taxes as any other currency, many companies (and users) have complained about confusing regulations.

 This situation led to many operations removing their American services, at least for the time being, reducing options for users.

-That being said, it is still home to some of the biggest corporations in the Bitcoin industry, including user-friendly easy options like Coinbase and Gemini.
+That being said, it is still home to some of the biggest corporations in the Bitcoin industry, including user-friendly, easy options like Coinbase and Gemini.

 US customers enjoy a strong selection of Bitcoin exchanges.
-This includes large well regulated options with high industry reputations.
+This includes large, well-regulated options with high industry reputations.

-Gemini was launched in 2015 by the Winklevoss twins, the brothers who sued Mark Zuckerburg for the creation of Facebook.
+Gemini was launched in 2015 by the Winklevoss twins, the brothers who sued Mark Zuckerberg for the creation of Facebook.
 They’ve built one of the most trusted Bitcoin exchanges, and it’s even based out of the highly regulated state of New York.

-Kraken operates across most of the USת with the exception of Washington State and New York where tighter licensing exists.
+Kraken operates across most of the US, with the exception of Washington State and New York, where tighter licensing exists.
 You can read our full Kraken review here.

 Coinmama may be based in Israel, but it’s available in a huge number of countries, including the US.
 It was launched in 2013, and it offers convenience: you can buy Bitcoin with a debit or credit card.

 CEX.IO is available in most countries around the world.
-Founded in 2013 with its headquarters in London, this cryptocurrency exchange allows users to buy and sell Bitcoin as well as a selection of altcoins.
+Founded in 2013 with its headquarters in London, this cryptocurrency exchange allows users to buy and sell Bitcoin, as well as a selection of altcoins.